-A rating addresses only the likelihood of the timely payment of stated interest and the payment of principal at final maturity, and does not address the timing or likelihood of principal distributions prior to final maturity.
+A rating addresses only the likelihood of the timely payment of stated interest and the payment of principal at final maturity, and does not address the timing or likelihood of principal distributions prior to final maturity with respect to the notes or the likelihood of the payment of any carryover amounts with respect to the auction rate notes.
 See "Ratings of the Notes" in this prospectus supplement.